sleekmason/Lilidog-Bookworm/README.md

 - Openbox Conf - The settings here control the window borders and other settings specific to Openbox.
 - Jgmenu - Go to menu -> configuration -> jgmenu.conf for menu items.
 For theme changes, got to Jgmenu Theme Changer in the menu. ("o" or "g")
 - Geany - There are themes to match.
 These are changed through the Geany program under "view" - "change color scheme"
-- Conky net speed (when uncommented) -  Use: __ls /sys/class/net/__ in a terminal to determine which wired/wireless network you have, and replace "wlp2s0" with yours.
 - Printer - Setup entry in the menu under utilities.
 - Lightdm - Configuration settings in the menu.
-Also look under the "Toggles" section in the menu for some instant changes to different items as well.

 Github: https://github.com/sleekmason/Lilidog